WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 monsters.

-After hearing a story from a teenager she's interviewing, Helen Lyle (Virginia Madsen), a doctoral student doing a thesis on urban legends and folklores, becomes fascinated by a mythological figure known as The Candyman, who appears everytime somebody utter his name five times in front of a mirror.
-She, along with her friend Bernadette, ventures into Cabrini Green, an economically deprived urban setting where a real unsolved murder occurred with a likeness to the legend, and it is there she met a single mother named Anne-Marie who gave them a little insight on the murder.
-Helen soon comes across with a little boy named Jake who shares to her a story of an autistic boy who, God forbid, got his penis cut off, apparently by the Candyman.
+After hearing the story from a teenager she's interviewing, Helen Lyle (Virginia Madsen), a doctoral student doing a thesis on urban legends and folklores, becomes fascinated by a mythological figure known as The Candyman, who appears every time somebody utter his name five times in front of a mirror.
+She, along with her friend Bernadette, ventures into Cabrini Green, an economically deprived urban setting where a real unsolved murder occurred with a likeness to the legend, and it is there she meets a single mother named Anne-Marie who gives them a little insight on the murder.
+Helen then comes across with a little boy named Jake who shares to her a story of an autistic boy who, God forbid, got his penis cut off, apparently by the Candyman.
 The stories seem to be getting more and more bizarre for Helen and her friend, to the point that they tried calling out for Candyman but to no result.

 Helen Lyle interviews a "believer".

 However, things got complicated when a local gang attacks Helen, apparently taking in the boogeyman's name as a moniker for street credit.
-After surviving the attack, she had the gang leader arrested and debunked the legend.
+After surviving the attack, she got the gang leader arrested, thus debunking the legend.
 Or has she?

-Not happy with the "lies" she had spread, Helen found herself haunted by the spirit of the Candyman himself, who will stop at nothing to have her as his victim, if she is, however, willing.
-But until that point, he shall leave a trail of murder under her name, tormenting her further down a rabbit hole of disbelief, betrayals and madness.
+Not happy with the "lies" she is spreading, Helen finds herself haunted by the spirit of the Candyman himself, who will stop at nothing to have her as his victim, if she is, however, willing.
+But until that point, he will leave a trail of murder under her name, tormenting her further down a rabbit hole of disbelief, betrayals and madness.

 Castration made shocking: done to a "simple" boy!